yuanlizhanshi/Silkworm_whole_transcriptome/README.md

 #this script require #2 mapping results as input and generate sample.collapse.-rfam.fa and sample.genome.-rfam.arf, please put sample.collapse.fa and sample.genome.arf and stript into the same folder.

+[miRDeep2](https://github.com/rajewsky-lab/mirdeep2) only accept fasta file without space, if your fasta file have space, you should fix_fa_header.py to fix your fasta file.

 >miRDeep2.pl sample.collapse.-rfam.fa \
 ncbi_silkworm_Ac_genome.fasta sample.genome.-rfam.arf \
 bmo.fa mature.fa hairpin.fa 2>sample.log

-#miRDeep2 only accept fasta file without space, if your fasta file have space, you should fix_fa_header.py to fix your fasta file

 The bmo.fa mature.fa hairpin.fa were download form [miRbase](https://www.mirbase.org/ftp.shtml), which is also in data.tar.gz